FelipeZanini/Final-Project/README.md

 <hr>

-- Our Products Page provides users with a hassle-free shopping experience, enhancing their journey from browsing to purchasing.
+- Simplify the checkout process with quick order processing and user-friendly payment options to deliver a flawless shopping experience.
-- Quick Buy Buttons: The product list page showcases "Quick Buy" buttons bellow  each product, allowing users to swiftly add items to their cart without navigations through multiple pages.
+- Our Products Page makes shopping easier for visitors by improving their experience from browsing to buying.
-- Product Information: Users can make informed decisions with easily digestible and essential details about each product, ensuring they have the necessary information at a glance.
+- Product Information: By providing users with concise, vital information on each product, they can make well-informed decisions and ensure they have all the information they need at a glance.
-- Quantities & Descriptions: The product detail page provides clear information of the product, such as name, prices, rating, category.
-User can easily select the desired amount of products they want in the quantity section.
+- Quantities & Descriptions: The product's name, price, rating, and category are all clearly stated on the product detail page.
+The quantity area allows users to easily select how many things they want.

 </details>
 <hr>

-**Bag, Wishlist & Checkout:**
+**Bag, Wishlist and Checkout:**
 <details>
-<summary>Bag & Checkout Details</summary>
+<summary>Bag, Wishlist and Checkout details</summary>

 ![image](/readme/shoping-bag.png)